Chicago Jazz Festival: Inaugural event

-Shortly after Duke Ellington's death in 1974, a festival was organized to honor him in Grant Park.
+Shortly after Duke Ellington's death in 1974, a festival, led by singer and producer Geraldine de Haas, was organized to honor him in Grant Park.
 More than 10,000 jazz fans attended, and it became an annual event, attracting crowds of up to 30,000.
 In 1978, another group organized a Grant Park festival to honor John Coltrane.
 When, in 1979, the Jazz Institute of Chicago began preparations for its own Grant Park Festival, which would have resulted in three separate jazz festivals being held in Grant Park at the end of August, the Mayor's Office of Special Events stepped in and joined the three different festivals together into the Chicago Jazz Festival, which would present a week of free jazz performances.
 That first Chicago Jazz Festival included an Ellington Night, a Coltrane Night, and five other programs put together by the Jazz Institute of Chicago.
 Held at Grant Park's new Petrillo Music Shell, first season performers included: Von Freeman, Art Hodes, Benny Carter, McCoy Tyner, Billy Taylor, Mel Torme, and Benny Goodman; and the festival drew 125,000 festival-goers over its seven nights.